Mergulho nos PADRÕES de PROJETO

 Refrescando a Memória.
 Se você já estudou padrões há um tempo, mas esqueceu de algumas coisas, o ebook pode refrescar sua memória e servir como uma fonte de referência.
 Rapidamente encontre seções de interesse sem ter que ler todo o livro do começo ao fim.

 Trocando de Linguagem.
-Se você está trocando para uma linguagem voltada a objetos (Java, C#, C++, PHP, Python, Ruby, Swift, ou TypeScript), você pode facilmente captar a essência do texto graças às várias analogias e exemplos do mundo real, suportados por ilustrações e diagramas úteis.
+Se você está trocando para uma linguagem voltada a objetos (Java, C#, C++, Go, PHP, Python, Ruby, Swift, ou TypeScript), você pode facilmente captar a essência do texto graças às várias analogias e exemplos do mundo real, suportados por ilustrações e diagramas úteis.